 It's no secret that Europe has a rich history with ecstasy.
-As one of the epicentres for dance music culture and home to a known hub of ecstasy production, the Netherlands, it has had an undeniable connection to the club drug.
+As one of the epicenters for dance music culture and home to a known hub of ecstasy production in the Netherlands, it has had an undeniable connection to the club drug.
 But since the dawn of the new millennium, levels of MDMA in pressed pills sold within the continent were actually decreasing.

-But as of 2010, MDMA purity is on the upswing within the continent, a new report from the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) says.
-Compared to an average of 50-80 mg of MDMA contained in pressed pills throughout the dawn of raving in the 90s and 2000s, the current average dose in a pressed pill of ecstasy has increased to double that potency: 125 mg.
+But as of 2010, MDMA purity is on the upswing within the continent, according to a new report from the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA).
+Compared to an average of 50-80 mg of MDMA contained in pressed pills throughout the dawn of the 90s raving scene, the current average dose in a pressed pill of ecstasy has increased to double that potency at 125 mg.

-"Super pills" are also proliferating in Europe—some containing a ridiculous 270-340 mg.
+These so-called "super pills" are proliferating in Europe—some containing a ridiculous 270 to 340 mg of MDMA.
 "Some recently produced batches of MDMA tablets contained discernible crystals, apparently as a strategy to increase user trust," the report states.
-These sometimes contain score marks, signalling that someone popping it might only need to take half or less to roll face.
+These sometimes contain marks, indicating that someone popping it might only need to take half or less to roll face.

 Scott, an ecstasy collector in Scotland, has seen the emergence of super pills firsthand.

-Scott said some other super-strength pressies that he's encountered have been Lego bricks and orange WiFis.
-He says the price he pays is usually £10 (~$11.50 US) per pill.
+Scott said some other super-strength pressed pills that he's encountered look like Lego bricks and orange "WiFis."
+He says the price he pays is usually £10 [about $14.50 USD] per pill.

-Nick said that he recently got ahold of several different kinds of super pill ecstasy that derived from Europe and were sold on the darkweb including those bearing the corporate logos of Instagram, Tesla, and Warner Brothers.
-The price on the darkweb for the Teslas he got were $3.50 US per pill.
+Nick said that he recently got ahold of several different kinds of "super" ecstasy pills from Europe and were sold on the darkweb, including those bearing the corporate logos of Instagram, Tesla, and Warner Brothers.
+The price on the darkweb for the Teslas he got were $3.50 USD per pill.

-Though the price of an MDMA capsule in North American markets is currently hovering around $10-15 per pill, this switch in product is likely to push up the price of ecstasy to $20 and higher due to demand.
-And according to Nick, an unexpected change in potency could have more serious impact: "Some of these are three doses, so if you're uneducated and you've taken pills before and were able to take four of them at a time, suddenly, it doesn't take that amount anymore," he said.
+Nick also said that the unexpected change in potency could have a serious impact on consumers.
+"Some of these are three doses, so if you're uneducated and you've taken pills before and were able to take four of them at a time, suddenly, it doesn't take that amount anymore," he said.
 "What you're having is kids taking that and getting to that MDMA intoxication point really frequently now."

 According to the EMCDDA report, health issues seem to be "relatively uncommon" with MDMA on its own, though it states there is not enough data to substantiate this claim.